bmays9/top-trumps/README.md

 - To get a list of worksheet names from a Google sheet: https://stackoverflow.com/questions/67388393/get-list-of-all-google-sheets-using-gspread

-- For validation of input of 6 integers separated by a comma Code Institute Love Sandwiches project.
+- For validation of a user input of 6 integers separated by a comma:
+Code Institute Love Sandwiches project.

+- For the process of creating the API, the encryption key and using Google Cloud:
+Code Institute Love Sandwiches project.

 - For help and guidance on the Readme file https://github.com/AleksandarJavorovic/coders-parkhouse/blob/main/README.md

+- Thanks as always to my mentor Harry Dhillon for his support and advice which is always so valuable and very much appreciated in these projects